regolith-linux/regolith-desktop-website/content/docs/howtos/workspace-on-output.md

 ---
 title: "Assign a workspace to a specific Output (Display)"
+linkTitle: "Assign a workspace to a specific Output (Display)"
 description: >
   Specify that a given workspace should always be displayed on a specific monitor
 ---